Crossbeams bounded mpmc is genius (and heres why)

 Working through it

-Let’s look at simplified version of this packing which only considers 5 bits (the real one is a full usize)
+Let’s look at simplified version of this packing which only considers 5 bits for the head addresses (the real one is a full usize)

 Consider this initial state: